6 places to see incredible wildlife on The Beaches of Fort Myers & Sanibel

 From classic family favorites like dolphins and manatees to camera-ready roseate spoonbills, ibises, and painted buntings, here’s where — and how — you’ll find plenty of wild company on your next trip to The Beaches of Fort Myers & Sanibel.

 This massive preserve on Sanibel Island protects the largest undeveloped mangrove ecosystem in the United States, renowned for its 245+ species of migratory birds.
-Most exploration takes places along the four-mile Wildlife Drive, which you can tackle on your own — but excellent 90-minute tram tours of the refuge are also available, narrated by expert naturalists.
+Most exploration takes place along the four-mile Wildlife Drive, which you can tackle on your own — but excellent 90-minute tram tours of the refuge are also available, narrated by expert naturalists.

 Beyond the main road, be sure to explore this serene wetlands habitat via its hiking trails — such as the four-mile Indigo Trail — for a good chance at communing with its shyest residents.